-I would like to express my appreciation to the Entrepreneurship for Kids Program, written and taught by Galit Zamler:
+I want to express my appreciation to the Entrepreneurship for Kids Program, written and taught by Galit Zamler.

-During the 2013-14 school years, Galit Zamler accompanied me in an entrepreneurship course I was teaching at school as part of the Amirim program for Honor students.
+During the 2013-14 school years, Galit Zamler accompanied me in an entrepreneurship course I was teaching at school as part of the Amirim program for outstanding students.

-In addition, my many thanks to Galit for giving her time and energy to teach me this content and to direct the teaching of this subject towards the central and important concepts.
+Besides, many thanks to Galit for her time and efforts.
+She taught me how to explain the content and guided me during the school year.
 She was patient and very willing to further the subject of entrepreneurship in our school.

-I must also thank Galit for giving the students and me the opportunity for enriching meetings with entrepreneurs from Israel and the world.
+I must also thank Galit for allowing the students and me to enrich meetings with entrepreneurs from Israel and around the world.

 I wish us all a continuous and fruitful cooperation in the next school year.
-I have no doubt that Galit's rich knowledge of entrepreneurship and the way the texts are written enable us to have a creative and special learning experience.
+I do not doubt that Galit's rich knowledge of entrepreneurship and the way the texts are written, enabling us to have a creative and unusual experiential learning.

 With much appreciation,

-At the end of the third year in which the Mordei HaGeta'ot school, teaching for leadership, entrepreneurship and business, integrated the Entrepreneurship for Kids Program, school principal Ronni Shasha wrote the following letter:
+At the end of the third year in which the Mordei HaGeta'ot school, an educator for leadership, entrepreneurship, and business, integrated and developed entrepreneurial thinking, school principal Ronni Shasha wrote the following letter:

-You function as an energizer battery, solid and discreet in nature, but you are a fire and flame in action.
-All the words in the world can't describe your actions and your investment which has no day nor night.
+You function like an Energizer bunny, solid, and discreet, but you are fire and flame in action.
+All the words in the world can't describe your actions and your investment, which has no day nor night.

 Neither could all the words in the world describe my honest impression of your amazing personality.